 Almost everyone I know has at one point in their lives suffered from mild to chronic low back pain.

 Back pain is not a respecter of persons.
 It doesn’t matter whether you’re active or not, you will at a given time experience the painful pangs of low back pain.
-You must be be prepared to be able to handle it when it happens by taking the necessary preventive measures.
+You must be prepared to be able to handle it when it happens by taking the necessary preventive measures.

-Inactivity and a general sedentary lifestyle is a leading cause of low back pain.
+Inactivity and a generally sedentary lifestyle is a leading cause of low back pain.
 On the flip side, you can be active and exercise regularly but poor exercise mechanics and improper exercise selection can result in back pain.
 This can often range from a dull ache to excruciating pain that completely immobilizes you.